simha10/ask-bappa-blessings/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## How can I deploy this project?
-Simply open [Lovable](https://lovable.dev/projects/5d7bd6c3-c70b-4d91-bf80-2da70289c1ed) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
-Yes, you can!
-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
-Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

 ## Contributing
 Contributions are welcome!
 Please follow the standard GitHub workflow for contributing to this project.